roytrust/programming/ml/ml_handson.md

 * soft clustering: give each instance a score per cluster. `kmeans.transform(X_new)`
 * Centroid initialization methods.
 * Accelerated k-means and mini-batch k-means.
+* Find the optimal number of clusters. silhouette score: the mean silhouette coefficient over all the instances.
+Silhouette diagram.
+* Limits of K-Means: specify the number of clusters. the clusters have varying sizes, different densities, or nonspherical shapes.
+* import to scale the input features.

 ## Fundamentals of machine learning